apache/systemds/src/main/python/docs/source/simple_examples.rst

 -----------------------

 SystemDS provides algorithm level functions as built-in functions to simplify development.
-, e example of this is l2SVM, a high level functions for Data-Scientists.
+One example of this is l2SVM, a high level functions for Data-Scientists.
 Let's take a look at l2svm:

 .. code-block:: python